Collage, June 7th 2023, Brooklyn Climate and Art

 Booklet available at Quimby's Bookstore NYC

-I first came across the idea of using art (specifically fiction) as a way of approaching complexity in Elvia Wilk’s Death by Landscape, where she introduces Timothy Morton’s hyperobjects.
-Morton provides a framework for approaching contemporary complexity, they write: “We can only see pieces of hyperobjects at a time”1 as they are “massively distributed in time and space relative to humans.”2 In the insightful essay “The Word Made Flesh,” Wilk explores how Julian of Norwich and other writers approached medieval God through mystical texts, and investigates how new weird fiction today – such as Jeff VanderMeer’s Annihilation – could expand our knowledge of hyperobjects like climate change.3
+I first came across the idea of using art (specifically fiction) as a way of approaching complexity in Elvia Wilk’s Death by Landscape.
+In the insightful essay “The Word Made Flesh,” Wilk explores how Julian of Norwich and other writers approached medieval God through mystical texts, and investigates how new weird fiction today, such as Jeff VanderMeer’s Annihilation, could expand our knowledge of global warming.1 Wilk introduces Timothy Morton’s hyperobjects to explore the complexity of global warming.
+Morton writes: “We can only see pieces of hyperobjects at a time”2 as they are “massively distributed in time and space relative to humans.”3

 Area X is a mysterious coastal region in Annihilation that humans are struggling to understand.
 Wilk describes how the biologist, on an expedition to the area, accidentally inhales spores from living words on a tunnel wall.4 The moment marks the beginning of her “loss of bounded self.”5 Area X affects her physically and psychologically over time – transformation she is acutely aware of.6 Area X sustains its density in the absence of a reductive explanation.
 Awareness of its magnitude grows as the biologist continues to search for answers by observing and experiencing it.